 Disposing of FOG correctly is essential to ensure that your home’s plumbing and ECUA sewer lines don’t get "all choked up."
 Pouring cooking grease down the drain is not recommended because as grease cools, it hardens, leading to "chokes" in your plumbing or sewer line.
+These blockages can cause sewer back-ups and overflows into homes and neighborhoods.
 Even though we live in a warm climate, many fats harden at room temperature.

 The aim of ECUA's Grease Disposal Program is to help our customers capture and dispose of their cooking grease in an environmentally safe and effective way.
 Please return the used oil to the container it came in (if possible), or pick up a grease container that you can use to store and dispose of household cooking grease (see locations below).
 Return your filled container to any of the designated locations, and exchange it for an empty container, ready to repeat the process.
 It's that simple!

 FOG originates in most kitchens as byproducts of cooking:

 When washed down the drain, FOG sticks to the inside of sewer pipes, which can constrict flow and block the entire pipe, causing sewer backups and overflows.

 Over time, FOG accumulates in the sewer system in much the same way that cholesterol accumulates in our arteries.
 As FOG builds in the pipes, wastewater becomes increasingly restricted.
 Suddenly, sometimes without warning, a sewer pipe backs up and overflows, similar to a heart attack.
 The result is a home flooded with sewage or sewage overflowing into the street.

 Having a clean environment is important to everyone.
 It impacts both our health and our economy.